jkk245/Ethereum-Financial-Forensics---Ponzi-Example/README.md

 # Ethereum-Financial-Forensics---Ponzi-Example

-Synopsis:
+<b>Synopsis:</b>
-Ethereum Financial Forensics - Ponzi Example is a decentralized application (dApp) demonstration of the application of a Ponzi scheme using smart contract exchanges.
+Ethereum Financial Forensics - Ponzi Example is a decentralized application (dApp) that simulates the application of a Ponzi scheme using test Ether and smart contract exchanges.

 It involves using a (Fake Ether)/Rinkeby TestNet distribution of Ether.
-Interesting features to note that at its simplest form, this smart contract could represent the underlying idea behind fraudlent ICOs or Initial Coin Offerings, where malicious individuals raise cryptocurreny funding using smart contracts through investors, in false promises of creating a new cryptocurrency with "special features."
+Interesting features to note that at its simplest form, this smart contract could represent the part of the underlying idea behind fraudulent ICOs or Initial Coin Offerings, where malicious individuals raise cryptocurreny funding using smart contracts through investors, in false promises of creating a new cryptocurrency with "special features."
 Those said malicious individuals would then act in a classic manner of a Ponzi scheme and take the largest fundings and leave.

-Tools/Languages involved:
+<b>Tools/Languages involved:</b>
 - Solidity (Smart contract oriented programming language)
 - Metamask
 - Rinkeby test network